-- ✓ That public health internships occur during spring semesters only. - ✓ I, as a general-track major, must complete a 6-credit, 240-hour, unpaid internship, which is roughly equivalent to 16 hours per week OR I, as a health education track major, must complete a 12-credit, 480-hour, unpaid internship, which is roughly equivalent to 32 hours per week. - ✓ I must complete all required paperwork by the stated deadlines in order to register for an internship. - ✓ The internship must take priority over other coursework, outside employment, or other obligations during the semester in which I am enrolled in the internship course.
-Furthermore, I understand that it may be difficult or impossible to sustain full-time or part-time employment during my internship semester. - ✓ Internship hours generally occur during normal working hours (8:00 am to 5:00 pm, Monday Friday) and that internship sites do not offer evening or weekend options - ✓ My internship site may require the following from me, and that I am responsible for any related fees, and that failure to provide documentation that is satisfactory to the University and the internship site may prevent me from completing an internship.
-These include: - Immunizations/immunization records - o A negative drug screening result

-A physical exam/health clearance
+- ✓ I understand that public health internships occur during spring semesters only. - ✓ I, as a Public Health major, must complete a 9-credit, 360-hour, unpaid internship, which is roughly equivalent to 25 hours per week. - ✓ I must complete all required paperwork by the stated deadlines in order to register for an internship. - I must prioritize the internship over other coursework, outside employment, or other obligations during the internship semester.
+I understand that it may be difficult or impossible to sustain full-time or part-time employment during the internship. - ✓ I understand that internship hours generally occur during normal working hours (8:00 am to 5:00 pm, Monday Friday) and that internship sites do not offer evening or weekend options - ✓ If not remote, I am responsible for transportation, tolls, parking, and all related fees to and from the internship.
+I understand that the internship may be located up to a 1.5 hour, one-way commute from my place of residence. - ✓ I understand that the internship is a non-repeatable course, and that if I receive a grade of less than C, I will be dismissed from the PBHL major. - I understand that if not remote, my internship site may require the following from me, and that I am responsible for any related fees, and that failure to provide documentation that is satisfactory to the University and the internship site may prevent me from completing an internship.
+These include: - Immunizations/immunizationrecords - A physical exam/health clearance